 Book 16: The Song of Achilles by Madeline Miller I completely understand the pressure that exists for me to like this book.
 But the truth is that I just didn't.
 I'm saying this as someone who really enjoyed Circe by the same author.
-Was I supposed to like it because of the love story between Achilles...
+Was I supposed to like The Song of Achilles because of the love...
 Continue Reading →

 Book 15: No Exit and Other Plays by Jean-Paul Sartre Wow!
 My goal for the foreseeable future is to hang out with minds like Sartre.
 Reading this book has freed a suppressed urge inside me to read, what they call, tough literature.
 This book had my mind bent, and put a big smile on my...
 Continue Reading →